Reinforced brick masonry: History

 David P. Billington coined the term "structural art" for works of structural engineering that achieve excellence in the three areas of efficiency, economy, and elegance.
 Engineers Gustav Eiffel and Robert Maillart worked with new materials and techniques to design elegant, economic and structurally efficient.
 Many of them concentrated their designs on one building material like for example wrought-iron and prestressed concrete.
 Eugene Freyssinet, Felix Candela, Eduardo Torroja pionneered the construction of large thin-shell structures made out of reinforced concrete.

-The concept of metal reinforced masonry was not invented by Dieste. in 1889 French engineer Paul Cottancin patented a system of reinforced concrete, which he called "ciment armé".
+The concept of metal reinforced masonry was not first invented by Dieste.
+In 1889 French engineer Paul Cottancin patented a system of reinforced concrete, which he called "ciment armé".
 The Cottancin system used wire-reinforced hollow bricks acting as a permanent formwork for a cement armature and thin cement shells, as shown in the 1904 Church of Saint-Jean de Montmartre.
 Vertical wires ran through the brick voids, while horizontal reinforcement is placed in the joints.
 The brick voids and joints were filled with cement mortar to prevent metal coming into contact with air.
 Cottancin's labor-intensive system was quickly replaced by Hennebique's reinforced concrete, which requires the erection of wooden formwork but less skilled operators.
 In 1910, Rafael Guastavino was granted a patent for reinforced brick shells and Spanish engineer Torroja also developed in the 1920s their own system of reinforced ceramics.
 By the 1950's, the construction of thin concrete shells became more and more expensive due to the increased costs of formwork and labor and was progressively replaced by steel construction for long spans vaults.

 Example of reinforced ceramics in Dieste's Church of Saint Peter in Durazno, Uruguay.

 Unaware of the developments in the rest of the world, Dieste developed its own system of reinforced masonry, which was little known and used in his day in South America, into a prime example of structural art.
 He innovated in the use of bricks which was affordable and widely available in South America.
 He developed many new cost-efficient techniques and elegant forms for the design of thin brick vaults.
 His construction techniques were derived from structural principles associated with the geometry of the inverted catenary.
 He gave to the cross-section of his masonry vaults a double curvature to generate stiffness and strength to resist buckling failure.
 He designed characteristic undulating roofs with a typical span to rise ratio of 10.

 In 1946, Dieste realized his first reinforced brick vault, working with architect Antoní Bonet i Castellana on the Berlingieri house in Punta Ballena, Uruguay.
 After his invention, Dieste did not use his new construction technique again until 1955.

 In 1956, Dieste founded with Eugenio Montañez (1916–2001) the construction and design firm Dieste y Montañez S.A., which is still in operation today.
 With his company, he constructed more than 1.5 million square meters of buildings such as warehouses, factories, gymnasiums and workshops.